gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 }
 ```

 Not too horrid.
 Actually, a lot like what we had to do in our template before.
+Just without HTML, and with this other maybe-right-if-we-kept-our-two-client-and-server-versions-in-sync collection of todos... 😬

 And for the `Todo` component, let's take it in pieces.
 First the setup:

 ```js
 const Todo = ({ id, title, completed, refresh }) => {